sjtuplayer/IAR2/Readme.md

 ## 📖 Overview

-IAR2 is a novel approach for improving autoregressive visual generation through semantic-detail associated token prediction.
+**IAR2** is a novel approach for improving autoregressive visual generation through semantic-detail associated token prediction.
+**IAR2** builds upon [**IAR**](https://github.com/sjtuplayer/IAR), which is published in CVPR 2025.
 This repository contains the official implementation of our method, including training scripts, evaluation tools, and pre-trained models.

 <div align="center">